VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_1/Introduction_to_Bash.md

 ## Use tabs for auto-completion

-_Many mistakes can be introduced due to typos_.
-This is especially notable when receiving error messages that are a direct result providing the wrong location for input files.
-Thus, we try to rely on tabs to fill in what is already known by the computer.
-This will be essential when filling out absolute paths, or the series of directories that must be followed to get to a particular file.
+_Many mistakes in programming are introduced by typos_.
+We can use bash's built-in auto-completion to help us avoid this.
+This is often most useful in navigating the file system.
 As an example, let's go from our home directory to our newly created file:

 `cd ~`

-Next we want to navigate to our newly made folder.
 If we begin typing "bootcamp", but press tab part-way through, our computer can fill out the rest if the word is unique:

 `cd boot<tab>`

 `cd bootcamp/`

+Great, now let's type "te" and then tab to let auto-completion due it's thing.

+Hang on a sec.
+What happened?
 If there multiple files or directories that have the same prefix, you can press tab twice to see all the objects that fit this description.
 Then, you can add additional characters and use tab complete to go to the file or directory of interest.

 `less test<tab><tab>`